For Physicians. By Physicians.™

 • Includes questions about previous DXA results but not required to assess risk

-• Measures BMD at the hip and lumbar spine
+• Measures BMD at the total hip and lumbar spine

 • Used for most professional treatment guidelines (based on entry criteria for study enrollment)